 But obstacles don’t have to turn into failures.
 We learned this lesson from Thomas Edison.

 It took more than 150 failed attempts before Edison succeeded to make the first working light bulb.
 From all of those defeats, he mastered the filament technique that would eventually dominate lighting technology.
 But Edison never saw his initial pursuits as failures.
 Instead, he stated that he found over 150 ways not to make a light bulb.

 7 Barriers to Organizational Learning

 #1 – Employee resistance to change

 Resistance to change is a common barrier to organizational learning.
 People who have been at their jobs for a long time and are set in their ways often don’t want to learn new processes.

 But for an organization to advance, change must be ongoing.
 As an organization adapts to dynamic markets, internal processes, knowledge, and use of technology will need to keep up.

 #2 – Ignoring the elephant in the room

 Once you have identified barriers to organizational learning, you can find a solution.
 But, if left unaddressed, they will fester and get worse.

 #3 – Lack of leadership training

 #4 – Disregard of team success

 Learning often takes time and effort away from employees’ day-to-day tasks.
-When an organization prioritizes this investment in learning, but the employee does not, it is difficult to make that employee truly engaged.
+When an organization prioritizes this investment in learning, but the employee does not, it is difficult to encourage engagement.

 #5 – No motivation for growth

 The excuse “That’s not in my job description” represents one of the most challenging barriers to organizational learning.
 Similar to the effects of resistance to change, employees who are not motivated for growth will not seek out opportunities provided by the organizations.

 #6 – Short-term focus